 The latest good practice tips and guidance for cash based assistance in the Movement

-The Movement is continually learning from field practice to gather good practice and develop guidance that can help improve future practice in cash based assistance.
+The International Red Cross and Red Crescent Movement is continually learning from field practice to gather good practice and develop guidance that can help improve future practice in cash based assistance.
 Explore this section to access learning from the Movement on how to assess, design, implement, monitor and evaluate cash programmes.

 The Movement recognises that to be able to predictably deliver cash based assistance, investments must be made to develop the cash readiness at an organisational level.
 This guidance therefore provides a step-by-step process for a National Society to work through and outlines a menu of activities through a '4 tracks' approach to become cash proficient.
 This guidance should be read along with the Roadmaps and Tools in the Preparedness section of the Cash in Emergencies Toolkit.

 Advocacy is particularly important around CTP as there remain barriers to CTP due to perceptions and concerns about reputational risk, misuse of cash, corruption and the need for complex monitoring/financial control systems.
-Moving from more traditional in-kind based responses to cash based responses can also require a shift in thinking and practice that requires ongoing advocacy efforts to ensure National Socities move to routinely consider cash transfer programming as a response option, alongside other forms of response, based on the context, situation, needs and capacities.
+Moving from more traditional in-kind based responses to cash based responses can also require a shift in thinking and practice.
+Ongoing advocacy efforts can help to ensure National Societies routinely consider cash transfer programming as a response option, alongside other forms of response, based on the context, situation, needs and capacities.
 This guidance provides generic materials that can be adapted to a specific context, to run awareness sessions for senior representatives of a National Society on the nature of cash transfer programming, its challenges and benefits.

-These provided a structured overview of how cash based assistance is administered through the IFRC and include the roles and responsibilities, procedures and pre-requisites for the various functions involved.
+These SoPs provide a structured overview of how cash based assistance is administered through the IFRC and includes the roles, responsibilities, procedures and pre-requisites for the various functions involved.

 The aim of these SOPs is to support and facilitate the set up and implementation of cash transfer and voucher programming within the ICRC by specifying the respective roles and responsibilities, defining the processes involved and minimum documentation required as well as providing key reference materials.